yamamushi/magick-journal/README.md

 All the services are provided free of charge, but if you find this plugin useful, please consider donating to them (especially EraLegis ❤️).

 If you're wondering why it's spelled "Magick" instead of "Magic": https://simple.wikipedia.org/wiki/Magick

+More information about Resh can be found here: http://www.thelemapedia.org/index.php/Liber_Resh

 ## Contact